Information about the BSDB

 (for a complete list of BSDB chairs & officers since 1948 see here)

-- Megan Davey (Edinburgh; committee since 2014; secretary 2018-23)
+- Megan Davey (Edinburgh; committee since 2014; Secretary 2018-23)

 - Alistair McGregor (Oxford; 2015-20) – evolution of animal development & morphology in arthropods incl.
 Drosophila